circus-tent/circus/docs/source/plugins.rst

 Watchdog
 ========

-    Plugin that bind an udp socket and wait for watchdog messages.
+    Plugin that binds an udp socket and wait for watchdog messages.
-    For "watchdoged" processes, the watchdog will kill them if they don't send heartbeat in a certain period of time materialized by loop_rate * max_count. (circus will automatically restart the missing processes in the watcher)
+    For "watchdoged" processes, the watchdog will kill them if they don't send a heartbeat in a certain period of time materialized by loop_rate * max_count. (circus will automatically restart the missing processes in the watcher)